 More precisely, this feature lets you go back up to 90 days and change which card you used for a transaction.

-For example, you paid using a credit card, but you meant to pay with a debit card, the tool lets you go back and swap.
+For example, if you paid using a credit card but you meant to pay with a debit card, the tool lets you go back and swap.

 Imagine you paid with your business card, but it was supposed to be a personal transaction.

 So instead of going to your accountant to explain what happened, you go on the app and move the transaction to your personal card.

 Don't panic: use the new anti-embarrassment Mode (Dec.
 2020)

 Having a payment declined at the till can be uncomfortable and exasperating.

 If your selected payment card does not go through, Curve will automatically try the backup card you've selected within seconds.

 Users can store their existing debit and credit cards within a mobile app, the Curve app, which allows them to spend from those cards via the Curve card.
 Customers have complete control over their card.

 3 screenshots from the Curve App (with Curve Blue): selecting the payment card, view of spendings, and 1% cashback.